Chemotherapy for Chronic Lymphocytic Leukemia (CLL)

 • Fatigue and shortness of breath (from having too few red blood cells)

-Drugs known as growth factors, such as G-CSF (filgrastim), pegfilgrastim, and GM-CSF (sargramostim), might be given to increase white blood cell counts and help reduce the chance of infection (see Infections in People With Cancer).
+Drugs known as growth factors might be given to increase white blood cell counts and help reduce the chance of infection.
+These drugs include G-CSF (filgrastim), pegfilgrastim, and GM-CSF (sargramostim).

 More information about chemotherapy